robdevops/dreadpi/README.md

 It achieves this by controlling a relay board connected to the RasPi GPIO pins.
 This can reduce your grid energy consumption by better aligning your peak load with your peak generation.

+Note: DRED is an AU/NZ standard (AS/NZS 4755).

 Supported collectors:
 * api.enphaseenergy.com (Enlighten API)
 * pvoutput.org